-Cycling Independence Pass - Route from Aspen is a US 100 Bike Climb.
+Cycling Independence Pass, Colorado -- Route from Aspen is a US 100 Bike Climb.

 Ride 15.8 miles gaining 4,128’ to 12,095’ at 4.8% average grade.

 Independence Pass is in the Sawatch Range of the Rocky Mountains and White River National Forest (established 1902 by President Teddy Roosevelt; 2,285,970 acres).
-Indepence “Pass” is the highest pass in paved actual pass in the US at 12,095’.
-Mt Evans, Pikes Peak, Mauna Kea are higher but end at the top.
+Independence “Pass” is the highest paved actual pass in the US at 12,095’.
+Each of Mt.
+Evans, Pikes Peak, and Mauna Kea are higher, but end at the top.
 Cottonwood Pass is a bit higher, but is not paved on one side.
 Trail Ridge is slightly higher, but its high point is not marked as a “pass” (Iceberg Pass is down from the Trail Ridge high point at 11,827’).
-Thus, Indepence Pass claims the prize for highest paved pass in the US.
+Thus, Independence Pass claims the prize for highest paved pass in the US.